alexhou00/Deutsche-Survival-Quest/README.md

 * Boost-ups: power potion (adds stamina), pretzel.

 **Exit to Next Level with the Key**:
-* Level 1: Player must claim his luggage.
+* Level 1: Player must claim his luggage and can earn bonus points on the way.

 * Level 2: Player must get his Deutschlandticket to catch his train.